 The girls chose Oreo Cookies as their topping for their ice cream.
-This is the ONLY treat in the house that I don’t necessarily like them having, but, they are kids and you can’t deprive them of their childhood….that’s what I tell myself so I don’t feel guilty with not giving them cereals and other foods filled with sugar, GMO’s and dyed foods.
+This is the ONLY treat in the house that I don’t necessarily like them having, but, they are kids and you can’t deprive them of their childhood.
+That’s what I tell myself so I don’t feel guilty giving them cereals and other foods filled with sugar, GMO’s and dyed foods.

 - In a large bowl mix the vanilla, sugar and milk.

 - Grab your snow and quickly mix into the milk mixture.

 - Serve immediately with your favorite topping!